AadimNepal/ContinousActionSpaceCartPole/README.md

 ## Abstract

-This project focuses on implementing and tuning the REINFORCE algorithm and the Actor-Critic method for both discrete and continuous action spaces in the Cartpole problem.
+This project focuses on implementing and tuning the REINFORCE algorithm and the Actor-Critic method to continuous action spaces in the Cartpole problem.

 ## Table of Contents